Playing the piano is said to have numerous benefits. It provides a way to express your creativity and is a source of entertainment and comfort.

-The Casio Privia PX-160 keyboard has many impact customization's that make it a great option for both beginners and professionals.
+The Privia PX-160 keyboard has many impact customization's that make it a great option for both beginners and professionals.
 The impact specifications can be made to the piano voice.

-The Casio Privia PX-160 has a great speaker system that can light up any room when you play.
+Casio Privia PX-160 has a great speaker system that can light up any room when you play.
 The acoustics are produced by the newly introduced two-round speakers and a highly refined design that provide a deep, heavy sound.

 The AIR engine delivers the great sound dynamics that are remarkable for a powerful performance.
 Damper Resonance is stimulated by AIR for a realistic sound when the damper pedal is used.

-With the stellar sounding rear ported speakers, dual headphone output and dual line output, it is no surprise that the Casio Privia PX-160 is one of the most anticipated pianos.
+With the stellar sounding rear ported speakers, dual headphone output and dual line output, it is no surprise that the Casio PX-160 is one of the most anticipated pianos.

 It has a transpose function that allows strength control of sound strength and allows for easy playing with other instruments.
 With a 128-polyphony, it can play most of the songs.

 The Split mode can be used in two tones at a time so you can play a different tone on your left and a different one on the right.
-The texture and colour of the music using this model with a brilliant adjuster, reverb function and chorus effect.
+The texture and color of the music using this model with a brilliant adjuster, reverb function and chorus effect.

 These features make the model a great investment given its reasonable price point.
-The versatility of the piano also makes the Casio Privia PX-160 a great option for beginners, intermediate and professional piano players.
+The versatility of the piano also makes the Casio PX-160 a great option for beginners, intermediate and professional piano players.